-$^{^{13}}$ Law "On Valuation Activity", Article 4-1, Clause 1,2,5, dated 19 August 1999, last amended 14 May 2014
+12 Law "On Valuation Activity", Article 4-1, Clause 1,2,5, dated 19 August 1999, last amended 14 May 2014

-- activities.
-The State Committee for State Property Management and Development of Competition (Goskomkonkurentsii) is responsible for: - i. developing and approving regulations, including standards for the valuation of the property; - ii. licensing of valuation activity; - iii. certification of experts-appraisers, as well as organize their training and professional development. - 74.
-The NGO Society of Appraisers of Uzbekistan is a helpful media to protect the rights of appraisers, increase their capacity, provides an independent expert opinion, when requested, to validate findings of the valuation report, etc. - 75.
+- 77. The NGO Society of Appraisers of Uzbekistan is a helpful media to protect the rights of appraisers, increase their capacity, provides an independent expert opinion, when requested, to validate findings of the valuation report, etc. - 78.
 The land valuation is still based on old approach which focused on land use in agriculture.
 LRSCD evaluates land from the perspective of soil types (bonitet), climate, rainfall and other critetia relevant to agriculture production and without consideration of its market value.

-e) Use of standard valuation
+f.
+Use of standard valuation

-- 76. In case of anticipated subproject interventions result in any type of temporary or permanent impact to land, structures or trees, then a Valuation Company will be hired.
+- 79. In case of anticipated subproject interventions result in any type of temporary or permanent impact to land, structures or trees, then a Valuation Company will be hired.
 It is therefore proposed that an evaluation expert is contracted by the Implementing Agency at the project outset to develop a standardized procedure for asset valuation, which can then be applied by PIU and local level Hokimiyats.
-This standardized procedure would include a series of 'look-up' tables for estimating asset value by type according to the approximate size and condition of the existing assets. - 77.
+This standardized procedure would include a series of 'look-up' tables for estimating asset value by type according to the approximate size and condition of the existing assets. - 80.
 The qualified independent appraisal company will be hired and mobilized by PIU in defined timeframes to ensure the evaluation of compensation and allowances for AHs during the RAP finalization by MoED.
 The draft ToR for valuator is given in the following statements.

-I. Objective and scope of work
+i.
+Objective and scope of work